At senior levels, unclear authority is a liability.

 And where leverage can be strengthened before visibility increases.

-If your authority, scope, or accountability requires calibration, begin with a Mandate Strategy Session.
+If you want to talk through your role directly, begin with a Mandate Strategy Session.